tetracorp/k240/docs/_posts/2014-03-13-building-behaviour.md

 ### Anti-Missile Pod

 ### Decontamination Filter
 Each Decontamination Filter decreases the radiation at a colony by 30%.
+See [Health, Radiation and Population Growth](health-radiation-and-population-growth.html).

 ### Mine, Deep Bore Mine and Seismic Penetrator
 Each Mine recovers one ore per 4 days, or one per 2 days with the 2nd Generation